jytoh/snowangels/README.md

 ## Android
 Pull from android branch or change line 276 to "return null" in components/UsersMap.js

-Known issue: Some buttons, such as validate shovel may have different behavior/appearance depending on if a device or emulator is used, which may impact usability.
+Known issue: Some buttons, such as validate shovel may have different behavior/appearance depending on the device/emulator used, which may impact usability.

 ## Authors